yeyeto2788/uStatusBoard/README.md

 # uStatusBoard
-The uStatusBoard is a board design to be used as simple notifier with 4 leds WS2812B (aka NeoPixels) to show the status by changing the color of the led on the board.
+The uStatusBoard is a board designed to be used as simple notifier with 4 leds WS2812B (aka NeoPixels) to show the status by changing the color of the led on the board.

 You can use a marker to write down the condition/status of anything you're monitoring.